 She leaves to celebrate her life and legacy a loving husband Martin McDonald Brown, one daughter, Shawanda Stewart (husband Antoine), one son, Martin McDonald Brown II, and one Godson, Charles Edward Arrington; two sisters: Mattie Merriweather and Patricia Ann Wells-Poland (husband Jerome); three brothers: Sam Wells Jr. (who preceded her in death), Kelvin Wells (wife Shamikka), and Derrick Wells (wife Tori); one sister-in-law, Sophia Williams (husband Elroy); nine grandchildren: Morgan, Taylor, Allen, William, Martin III, Amari, Maleah, Tammy, and Rita; one great grandchild, Urasha; one aunt, Lucille Davis; five uncles: Willie Davis, Jesse Davis, Alfred Davis (Dorothy, wife), Ben Davis, and Charlie Davis (wife, Linda); nine nieces: Courtney, Dominique, Destini, Diane, Jewel, Beverly, Marilyn, Marcia, and Rosalind (deceased): six nephews: Darrell, Chester, Milton, Roderick, Maverick, and Ernest; and a host of great nephews and nieces and numerous other family members and friends.

-To send flowers to Olivia's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Olivia (Bowman) Brown, please visit our floral store.